antfu/antfu.me/pages/posts/publish-esm-and-cjs.md

 #### Stubbing

-This is one of the most incredible things that I have found when I first look into [Nuxt 3's codebase](https://github.com/nuxt/framework). `unbuild` introduced a new idea called Stubbing.
+This is one of the most incredible things that I have found when I first looked into [Nuxt 3's codebase](https://github.com/nuxt/framework). `unbuild` introduced a new idea called Stubbing.
 Instead of firing up a watcher to re-trigger the bundling every time you made changes to the source code, the stubbing in `unbuild` (so call Passive watcher) does not require you are have another process for that at all.
 By calling the following command **only once**:

 ```bash
 $ unbuild --stub